 There are lots of other things.
 For example, we believe in following the laws of the land, not murdering (obviously), etc. But those are the interesting bits.
-Basically, our religion isn’t about a bizarre list of do and do nots, but a foundation of belief in Christ and how we can be the best people we can become.
+Our religion isn’t a bizarre list of do and do nots, but a foundation of belief in Christ and how we can be the best people we can become.

 We aren’t perfect and we don’t look down on others who have a different value set, but we are willing to sacrifice to be our best.

 The list of what people THINK Mormons do is probably longer than the list of things we actually avoid.
 So here are a few common myths so that you can be a bit better informed.